Patient Safety and Satisfaction Related to Staffing POCOT

 This paper aims to answer the PICOT question by conducting a literature review and reporting the findings of research to support the above-mentioned clinical problem by determining the impact of a reduced staff-to-patient ratio on the quality of hospital care.

-APA-Formatted Article Citation with Permalink | “Patient satisfaction with hospital care and nurses in England: an observational study (Aiken et al., 2018)”
+APA-Formatted Article Citation with Permalink “Burnout syndrome and nurse-to-patient ratio in the workplace (Gutsan et al., 2018)”

-Research Question | The following research questions may be derived from this study:
+Research Question The following research questions may be derived from the study:

 The following research questions may be derived from this study: